Universal Service Fund: Connect America Fund

-The largest and most complex of the four programs, the high cost program subsidizes telecommunications services in rural and remote areas.
-The program paid out $4.2 billion in subsidies to telecommunications companies in 2013, with a goal of making telecommunications affordable to rural and remote areas.
-The program has been criticized as wasteful, granting large sums of money to telecommunications companies while having little effect on access.

 As part of the National Broadband Plan proposed in March 2010, the FCC proposed reorganizing the High Cost program into a new "Connect America Fund", which will include both voice and 4 Mbit/s internet connectivity.
 On October 27, 2011, the FCC approved a six-year transfer process that would transition the money from the Universal Service Fund High-Cost Program into the new $4.5 billion a year Connect America Fund, effectively putting an end to the USF High-Cost Fund by 2018.